michealcarac/DeepPi/InitialSetup.md

 NOTE: If you are going to always use peripherals with your Raspberry Pi, you can skip to [Project](https://github.com/michealcarac/DeepPi/blob/main/README.md#project) as we will be setting up the Remote Desktop via VNC.
 ## VNC
 ### ***PLEASE READ THIS BEFORE SETTING UP VNC***
-I by no means am a professional with networks so my instructions may not be the best nor the most accurate, but it written to how I understand it.
+I by no means am a professional with networks so my instructions may not be the best nor the most accurate, but it's written to how I understand it.

 Setting up VNC has a few caveats.

 Dynamic: When you turn on VNC Server on your Pi, the Pi is designated a dynamic IP address that you can then enter into any device that is on the same network into VNC Viewer.
-This is nice, however, that IP may change.
+This is nice, however, that IP may change, for maybe if you switch devices.
 Now, if you don't want to plug your peripherals back in, this can be fixed simply by installing a tool to surf your network for an IP address thats assigned to the Pi, or you can try raspberrypi.local but that may not work.
 Now, this method is the best for keeping internet connectivity on your Pi, but could lead into issues requiring you to put peripherals back into the Pi.

 Static: Another way is to set up a Static IP on your Pi which will make your Pi lose connection to the world wide web on that internet module (Ethernet or Wifi).
 That is the way that is described in full in this guide as that is what I personally prefer, but you can look up any sort of way to use your Raspberry Pi via VNC.
 At the time of writing this section, I have decided to use the dynamic way for the Pi Zero W as it only has one internet module, but I prefer the static method on my full sized Raspberry Pi for full control over the network side of the Pi.